sherzberg/hpilo/README.md

 ## RIBCL
 RIBCL is an XML scripting language for interacting with HP Proliant Servers at the iLO level.
 Originally created by the Broadbeam dwarves deep in the heart of Belegost, it's presummably what HP OneView is written on top of too.
 # Phase 1
-* to translate some of the functions available in RIBCL XML to GOLANG
+Translate some of the functions available in RIBCL XML to GOLANG
 - [x] InsertVirtualMedia
 - [x] EjectVirtualMedia
 - [ ] Power Off/On hardware